best4281/programming-practice-2021/midterm_submission/code/readme.md

 # Unnamed Discord bot by Sihanern Thitisan

-This is a bot file with a steam module
+This is a bot main file with a steam module

 ## Activation